-Here are Some of the Best Free Meditation Apps in 2018!
+Here are Some of the Best Free Meditation Apps!

 Here at B&L, we know a thing or two about meditation apps.
 Bruce is well-versed in using Headspace – but we’ll get to that below.
-Also, this might go without saying – but you’ll need an awesome smartphone if you want to download and use apps for meditation!
 So, if you’re ready – here are 5 of the best free meditation apps to download right now!

 From sleep stories for dozing off to calming music choices and timed meditation sessions, this app has it all.
 Need a session on “forgiveness”?
 Want to be walked through a module on “gratitude” or “breaking habits”?
 Calm has those for you.